Income inequality in the UK remained stable at 32.5% in the financial year ending (FYE) 2019.

 Released 30 May 2019

 The redistribution effects on individuals and households of direct and indirect taxation and benefits received in cash or kind analysed by household type, and the changing levels of income inequality over time.Nôl i'r tabl cynnwys

 Further information on other sources of income and earnings data, including the appropriate uses of and limitations of each data source.

 Statistical bulletins | Updated 25 October 2018

 Important measures of employee earnings, using data from the Annual Survey of Hours and Earnings (ASHE).
 Figures are presented mainly for full-time employees, although some detail for part-time workers is also included.

 Article | Released on 12 December 2018

 The Centre for Equalities and Inclusion aims to improve the evidence base for understanding equity and fairness in the UK today, enabling new insights into important policy questions.
-They are a multi-disciplinary convening centre based at the Office for National Statistics, bringing together people interested in equalities data and analysis from across central and local government, academia, business and the third sector
+We are a multi-disciplinary convening centre based at the Office for National Statistics, bringing together people interested in equalities data and analysis from across central and local government, academia, business and the third sector.

 Statistical bulletins | Updated 11 April 2019

 Estimates of the combined findings for personal well-being (January to December 2018) and economic well-being (October to December 2018) in the UK.
 This is part of a new series on people and prosperity.